p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 image: assets/images/posts/product/integration_roadmap.png
 featured: true
 travel_featured: false
 description: Partnerships have long been central to our humanity.
-Though we have companies such as Apple, Facebook, and Google to look up to, I advocate for a partnership and integration model to be considered central to long-term product strategy.
+I advocate for a partnership and integration model as a central tenet to long-term product strategy.
 location: Toronto, Ontario
 ---